tozd/node-reactive-postgres/README.md

 * Queries cannot contain placeholders or be prepared.
 You can use `client.escapeLiteral(...)` function to escape values when constructing a query.
+* To be able to determine if an UPDATE query really changed any source tables used in your reactive query, source tables should have only columns of types which have an equality operator defined (e.g., `json` column type does not).
+If this is not so, it is just assumed that every UPDATE query makes a change.

 ## API